SYNHAK/spiff/docs/usage.rst

 You can create a Resource object in Spiff for each real-world resource.
 After it is created, metadata can be attached to it and edited by users with the correct permissions.
+Members can also keep track of their training on the site, along with their relative skill ranks.

+Users require the inventory.certify permission to be able to add and remove certifications from members.

-Members can also keep track of their training on the site.
-It works on an honor system that requires users undergo a vetting process by other users:
+Skill ranking works on an honor system that requires users undergo a vetting process by other users:

 -  Your hackerspace acquires a nice new lathe.